hangtwenty/presswork/README.md

 Presswork supplies an easy-to-use implementation of a Markov chain text generator.
 It is intended (and slightly tweaked) to help you have fun with journalistic writing.

-Note, it is not optimized for outputting well-formatted text without human intervention.
-It leaves spaces around punctuation for example, assuming you'll come back and edit the text before doing something with it.

-PyMarkovChain supplies an easy-to-use implementation of a markov chain text generator.
-To use it, you can simply do
+NOTE: I found another Python library like this one, but with more features -- see **[Barrucadu/markov](https://github.com/Barrucadu/markov).** (It supports not just sentence tokenization, but also paragraph tokenization).
+You may want to try that too.

+This example code ...

     #!/usr/bin/env python

     from presswork import MarkovChainTextMaker
     # Create an instance of the Markov chain text generator.
     # By default it has no persistence,
-    # store and load its database files to.
-You probably want to give it another location, like so:
-    text_maker = MarkovChainTextMaker(db_file_path="/tmp/markov")
+    but if you give it a file path it'll save/reload its database. text_maker = MarkovChainTextMaker("/tmp/markov")

     # Let's say we have this input text ...
 (You want a much longer corpus for cool stuff to happen)
     corpus = "Beautiful is better than ugly.
 Explicit is better than implicit."

     # To generate the markov chain's language model ...
     text_maker.database_init(corpus)

-    # Generate 5 silly sentences
+    # Generate some silly sentences
     print text_maker.make_sentences(2)

 Might output ...